BanementI/random-repos/README.md

 - [How To Be God of Mirror Links](https://github.com/Drovosek01/how-to-be-god-of-mirror-links/blob/master/docs/en-US/files-hostings-list.md) - Become god.
 Of mirror links.
 - [Square](https://square.github.io/) - A company that has contributed a dozen open source apps.
 Or something like that.
 - [Netflix](https://netflix.github.io/) - Netflix relies on open source software to run it's service.
 This is what they use.
+- [SecLists](https://github.com/danielmiessler/SecLists/) - Large repo of many lists for use in security assessments.
+- [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - Large repo of paylods for Web Application Security.
+- [FuzzDB](https://github.com/fuzzdb-project/fuzzdb) - Dictionary of attack patterns and primitives for black-box application fault injection and resource discovery.

 ### Downloaders
 - [gallery-dl](https://github.com/mikf/gallery-dl/) - Command-line program to download image-galleries and -collections from several image hosting sites.